 However, poorly managed personal devices are an often-overlooked security risk businesses forget to address until it’s too late.
 If you’re consistently using your personal devices for work, don’t let your device be the cause of a data breach.
-Watch this video on Bring-Your-Own-Device (BYOD) policies and mobile device management to learn more about BYOD security risks and how to mitigate them.

 Speaking of security, VoIP can offer a level of security that traditional phone systems can’t compete with.
 However, the level of security is highly dependent on your VoIP provider.
 At the very least, make sure the VoIP provider you’re considering offers basic security features such as data and network encryption, firewalls, multi-factor authentication, etc.